Discovering engaging headlines that convince parents about the benefits of using the novel toy-sharing service.

-Desk research can be a useful tool to avoid reinventing the wheel, particularly when you need to quickly get up to speed with a new topic, do bite sized social media content generation or understand your competitive landscape: its often the starting place when drawing up your business plan.
+Desk research can be a useful tool, particularly when you need to quickly get up to speed with a new topic, do bite sized social media content generation or understand your competitive landscape: it’s often the starting place when drawing up your business plan.

 The amount of information available already is phenomenal, and sometimes searching through existing sources can be just as lucrative and informing as conducting primary market research.
 In fact, for many projects we often suggest an internal workshop of key stakeholders to disseminate information already held by yourselves.
 This is usually used to inform further research, but occasionally you might find yourselves answering your own question!